peipeiwu1119/peijiewu_academicpage.github.io/_pages/publications.md

 ======
 _(note: corresponding author is noted with #; cooperative first author is noted with *;)_<br>
 **2020**  <br>
+1. Wu, P., Meng, X.#, & **Song, L.**, Bayesian space-time modeling of bicycle and pedestrian crash risk by injury severity levels on a macroscopic scale to explore the long-term spatiotemporal effects.
+Accident Analysis and Prevention (under review)
 1. **Song, L.**, Fan, W.#, Li, Y. and Wu, P., Modeling pedestrian-injury severities in pedestrian-vehicle crashes considering spatiotemporal patterns: insights from different hierarchical Bayesian random-effects models.
 Analytic Methods in Accident Research (under review)
 1. Li, Y., **Song, L.** & Fan, W.# Day-of-week variations and the temporal instability of factors influencing pedestrian injury severity in pedestrian-vehicle crashes: a random parameters logit approach with heterogeneity in means and variances.
 Analytic Methods in Accident Research (under review)
 1. Wu, P., Meng, X.#, & **Song, L.** What is the Systematic Risk and Individual Risk of Urban Crashes Based on Different Crash Types?
 Evidence from Shenzhen City, China.
 Journal of Transportation Research Record (under review)